-Applicable to students admitted in Semester A 2022/23 and thereafter
+Applicable to students admitted from Semester A 2022/23 to Summer Term 2024

 To pass this course, students must obtain an aggregate mark of 50% and a minimum of 50% in written examination and in coursework activities i.e. tutorials and compulsory assignment.